Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Name**: `RipenGoal`
 * **Valence Range**: `0-5`
 * **Size**: automatically sets to final reward value
-* **Color**: Not changeable
+* **Color**: Not changeable manually
 * **Ripen Onset Delay Range (frames)** (`delays`): `0-Inf` (default `150`)
 * **Ripen Rate (frames)** (`changeRates`): `0.001-Inf` (default `0.005`)
 * **Alias**: `AntiDecayGoal`

-Notes: Colour changes (from purple to grey) and a radial-timer fills over time during ripening process.
+Notes: Colour changes (from grey to yellow) and a radial-timer fills over time during ripening process.
 Initial valence can be set with a float passed to the `initialValues` parameter, and valence can be set with a float passed to the `finalValues` parameter.

 ### Non-Episode-Ending Decay Goal